-- 3.1 First instance time out from activity with smoking related IAG provided. - 3.2 Second instance miss full activity session with further smoking related IAG and a consequence as agreed in the deal. - 3.3 Third instance miss the following weeks session and not able to participate in reward week no refund to provider / user. - 3.4 Fourth instance sanctions such as cancellation of provision with no refund to service provider / user can be considered.
+- 3.1.
+First instance- time out from activity with Smoking related IAG provided - 3.2.
+Second instance- miss full activity session with further Smoking related IAG and a consequence as agreed in the deal - 3.3.
+Third instance- miss the following weeks session and not able to participate in reward week- no refund to service provider / user - 3.4.
+Fourth instance sanctions such as cancellation of provision with no refund to service provider / user can be considered https://bfadventure.sharepoint.com/sites/teamportal/Shared Documents/Policies, Procedures and certification/Policy Handbook/2022 Policy Handbook V2.docx

-Last update: February 2021
+Last update: February 2022

 Updated by: Tony Baker

-Policy Owner: Tony Baker
+To be reviewed by: 12 months from the above date

-To be reviewed by: February 2022
+To be reviewed by: Tony Baker

-18. Staff Personal Use of Equipment and Site Facilities
+20. Staff Personal Use of Equipment and Site Facilities